Schnee18/Tool-Chest/Content_Management_Tools/Paligo.md

   </tr>
   <tr>
     <td><b>Cost</td>
-    <td>I've read reviews stating it goes from competitive to high pricing.
+    <td>Reviews describe packages as competitive to high priced.
 The website gives a few options for packages with  a range of authors, reviewers, and functions.
 For more information, see https://paligo.net/pricing/. </td>
   </tr>
   <tr>
     <td><b>Operating System</td>